Bohemian Matrix Geometry: The Effect of Matrix Structure

 We will use the following Theorem repeatedly, to ensure that we see all the eigenvalues of the family in the window of the plot.

 \begin{theorem} Suppose that every entry of a unit upper Hessenberg zero diagonal matrix $\mathbf{H}$ has magnitude at most $B$: that is, $|h_{i,j}| \le B$.
-Then every eigenvalue $\lambda$ of $\mathbf{H}$ is bounded by
+Then every eigenvalue $\lambda$ of $\mathbf{H}$ is bounded independently of dimension by

-\end{theorem} This bound is independent of the dimension.
-The proof uses an idea already present in~\cite{Schmidt1960}, and doubtless in other places.
-Namely one chooses a diagonal matrix $\D = \diag(1, r, r^2, \ldots, r^{m-1})$ with a free parameter $r>1$ and considers the similar matrix $\D\H\D^{-1}$ which has the same eigenvalues as $\H$.
-Suppose, without loss of generality, the subdiagonal entries of the zero diagonal unit upper Hesssenberg $\H$ are all $-1$.
+\end{theorem} \begin{proof} The proof uses an idea already present in~\cite{Schmidt1960}: namely, one chooses a diagonal matrix $\D = \diag(1, r, r^2, \ldots, r^{m-1})$ with a free parameter $r>1$ and considers the similar matrix $\D\H\D^{-1}$, which therefore has the same eigenvalues as $\H$.
+Suppose, without loss of generality, that the subdiagonal entries of the zero diagonal unit upper Hesssenberg $\H$ are all $-1$.
 Then

 The Gerschgorin disk for the first row has radius at most $B/(r-1)$ by comparison with a geometric series; the second and all subsequent rows have the bound $r + B/(r-1)$ for the radius which is larger because $r>1$.
-To minimize this bound, we write it as $1 + r-1 + B/(r-1)$ and use the AGM inequality to say that this is minimized when $r-1 = B/(r-1)$ or $r = 1+\sqrt{B}$; this gives the value of the Gershgorin radius as $1+2\sqrt{B}$, as desired.

-\begin{remark} This is the only Gerschgorin-like theorem that we are aware of that gives a bound for eigenvalues which is independent of the dimension and depends on the \textsl{square root} of the bound for the entries in the matrix instead of the more usual linear power of the bound.
-Of course, if one multiplies a matrix $\A$ by a constant factor, then the eigenvalues must also be multiplied by that factor; but we cannot perform such a multiplication here and remain in the class of \textsl{unit} upper Hessenberg matrices. \end{remark}
+To minimize this bound, we write it as $1 + r-1 + B/(r-1)$ and use the AGM inequality to say that this is minimized when $r-1 = B/(r-1)$ or $r = 1+\sqrt{B}$; this gives the value of the Gershgorin radius as $1+2\sqrt{B}$, as desired. \end{proof} \begin{remark}{ This is the only Gerschgorin-like theorem that we are aware of that gives a bound for eigenvalues which is independent of the dimension and depends on the \textsl{square root} of the bound for the entries in the matrix instead of the more usual linear power of the bound.
+Of course, if one multiplies a matrix $\A$ by a constant factor, then the eigenvalues must also be multiplied by that factor; but we cannot perform such a multiplication here and remain in the class of \textsl{unit} upper Hessenberg matrices.} \end{remark}